Renewable gas, as seen

 Renewable gas projects here and overseas

-Reducing our impact on the environment and cutting carbon emissions has become a global focus.
-Countries around the world are turning to renewable gas to provide clean, reliable and renewable energy into the future.
+Reducing environmental impact and cutting carbon emissions has become a global focus.
+Countries around the world are exploring renewable gas as part of the shift to lower-carbon, reliable energy solutions for the future.